-Along with making lifestyle changes and taking non-prescription medicines, some doctors may recommend the prescription drug sucralfate for treating GERD symptoms during pregnancy.
+Some doctors may recommend the prescription drug sucralfate, along with lifestyle changes and non-prescription medicines, for treating GERD symptoms during pregnancy.

-- Acid reducers, such as cimetidine or ranitidine (for example, Zantac)
+- Acid reducers, such as ranitidine (for example, Zantac)

-- Proton pump inhibitors, such as omeprazole (for example, Losec) or lansoprazole (for example, Prevacid)
+- Proton pump inhibitors, such as omeprazole (for example, Heartburn Control)